You have the ceremony organised, and the invitations sent, but you’re sure that you’re missing something.

-There’s no official rule as to who gets the honor of throwing a christening party.
-While it does tend to fall upon the parents, christening parties can be thrown by any willing guest.
-Whether it’s a close friend, sister or godparent, the role of host is completely up to you to decide on.
+There’s no official rule as to who gets the honour of throwing a christening party.
+While it does tend to fall upon the parents, Christening parties can be thrown by any willing guest.
+Whether it’s a close friend, sister or godparent, the role of the host is completely up to you to decide on.

 If you’re having your christening ceremony at a church, holding the party in the same location can be a great option.
 Most churches have function rooms that you can hire out, eliminating the stress of having to usher cars filled with loved ones from church to party location.
 This is definitely a convenient choice if you’re expecting larger parties in attendance.
 Additional venue ideas for big guestlists are to hire a function room, community hall or even a restaurant as these places will likely already have the necessary equipment and means to accommodate greater numbers.
 Be sure to check that your venue is child-friendly as you’ll no doubt be welcoming your little one’s friends and cousins to the party too.

 For those of you planning a party on a budget, why not open up your home to your guests?
 Invite your family and friends over for a lovely afternoon of celebration in the intimacy of your own home.
 If you’re expecting a smaller number, this is the perfect way to ensure you can connect with everyone.
 Weather permitting, you can even opt for an outdoors celebration.
 Setting up a gazebo and outdoor furniture can help set a relaxed ambience for your christening party that adults and children alike will be sure to enjoy.

 With all the prep that goes into planning a christening party, it may be easiest to hire a caterer when it comes to food.
 The type of food you want to serve depends on how you want your party to function.